patrickpr/trapdirector/docs/01-install.md

 chmod 755 /usr/share/icingaweb2/module/trapdirector/mibs
 ```

-After this, you can create the first mib database (from system traps) with the following command line :
+After this, you can create the first mib database (from system mibs) with the following command line :

 ```
-<your php binary> /usr/share/icingaweb2/modules/trapdirector/bin/create_mib_db.php
+icingacli trapdirector mib update
 ```

 Ready to go !